MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 Accept: */*
 ```

-and then NGINX sends a request to your WSGI server, like this:
+and then NGINX sends a HTTP request to your WSGI server, like this:

 ```http
 GET / HTTP/1.0